 These beautiful Mexican Fire Opals cabochons are cut in their rhyolite host material.
 This type of Mexican Fire Opal is sometimes referred to as a Cantera Opal.
 Most Mexican Fire Opal does not display the play-of-color.
 But ours does!
 The lovely phenomenon, of course, is best seen under bright light.

-Metaphysical Properties: It is said Fire Opal assist one in overcoming shyness.
-It can help make you feel more optimistic, socially outgoing, and confident.
+Fire Opal is said to assist one in overcoming shyness, fear of taking action, and defeatist thinking.
+It is believed Fire Opal can help make you feel more optimistic, socially outgoing, and confident.